sasagawa888/eisl/documents/COMPILER.md

 # Tail recursive optimization
 The ISLisp standard does not require tail-recursive optimization.
 However, like Scheme, EISL generates code that replaces tail recursion with repetition.
-It doesn't consume the stack if it's next to it, and it's reasonably fast.
+It doesn't consume the stack in following code, and it's reasonably fast.

 ```
 (defun foo (n)